chipsalliance/firrtl-spec/spec.md

 transformation to remove or break such combinational loops.

-The following example is not legal, since a combinational loop exists, `w -> b -> w`, even it can be proved that the lop does not exist after some simplification.
+The following example is not legal, since a combinational loop exists, `w -> b -> w`, even it can be proved that the loop does not exist after some simplification.

 ``` firrtl